Before you step into the polling booth, make sure you know your rights.

 You have the right to vote on Election Day if...

-- You have the right to register at the address considered your primary address.
+You have the right to register at the address considered your primary address.
 If you are a college student, it can be a dorm, off-campus address, or a home address.
-If you are homeless, it can be a shelter, park, or any place you usually stay.
+If you are a person who is unhoused, it can be a shelter, park, or any place you usually stay.

 - You meet the legal requirements to register to vote.